chrisdobler/sublime-javascript-terminal/README.md

 # Sublime Javascript iTerm2

-Based on the wonderful build system created by @dwkns entitled - sublime-terminal, this one is the same thing except for JavaScript.
+Based on the wonderful build system created by [dwkns](https://github.com/dwkns) entitled - [sublime-terminal](https://github.com/dwkns/sublime-terminal), this one is the same thing except for JavaScript.

 > A build system for Sublime Text 3 which runs your .js files in iTerm2.
 OS X only.